-Unlike his other series, Warhol decided to use an offset printing technique for Brooklyn Bridge, which is aesthetically different from his typical works.
-Although we have seen the color blocking in other works, we are introduced into a more complicated offsetting of the subject printed next to it’s first run.
-The bridge is printed in a way that it jets off into the distance, where it’s beginning and ending are ambiguous.
+Warhol decided to use an offset printing technique for Brooklyn Bridge.
+Although we see color blocking in many other works, we are introduced to a more complicated offsetting of the subject in the print.
+The bridge is printed in such a way that it jets off into the distance, where it’s beginning and ending are ambiguous.
 The print is different from any standard photograph of the Brooklyn Bridge.
 The color and composition in Warhol’s work brings a surrealism to the mundane subject, which has been catalogued thousands of times by thousands of artists.
-Warhol’s take on the bridge is nothing less than completely pop art and excessively Warholian.
+Warhol’s take on the bridge is nothing less than Pop, and stands as an excessively Warholian image.

 Andy Warhol, born into the American working class by Carpatho-Rusyn immigrants, was undoubtedly shaped in his artistic endeavors by his upbringing.
 After leaving Pittsburgh for NYC, the Pioneer of Pop Art made a name for himself by recreating some of the commonly-consumed items and images that might characterize working class life.
 Though his interests continued to evolve into the celebrity realm, Warhol remained until his death, spellbound by the culture of the Great Melting Pot.
 Home to innumerable dream-chasing, first-generation Americans like himself, Warhol believed in the New York people, a people of spirits as stalwart as the Brooklyn Bridge.

 Photo credit: Mayor Ed Koch and Andy Warhol at the unveiling of Warhol’s Brooklyn Bridge Centennnial poster at the New York Coliseum.
 (Photo by Gene Kappock/NY Daily News Archive via Getty Images)